q4n0/tingate/README.md

-# Tin-Gate WiFi Deauthentication Tool
+# Tingate WiFi Deauthentication Tool
 ## Description
-Welcome to **Tin-Gate**, a powerful WiFi deauthentication tool designed for security professionals and ethical hackers.
+Welcome to **Tingate**, a powerful WiFi deauthentication tool designed for security professionals and ethical hackers.
 This tool utilizes deauthentication packets to force devices off a network, allowing you to discover hidden targets and test the security of WiFi networks.

 ## Table of Contents